dpriskorn/ItemSubjector/README.md

 ## Adding QIDs manually
 *Always provide the most precise subjects first*

-Run the script with the -l or --list argument followed by one or more QIDs or URLS:
+Run the script with the -a or --add argument followed by one or more QIDs or URLS:
 * `python itemsubjector.py -a Q108528107` or
 * `python itemsubjector.py -a https://www.wikidata.org/wiki/Q108528107`